Harrman17/watering_schedule/README.md

 ![flowchart](https://github.com/Harrman17/watering_schedule/blob/63c6add72e599427c3032fbca0704d74ed6c52fe/Watering%20Schedule.pdf)

 ## How to run:
-Once the project is cloned to your device please install the dependencies using by running the below in your teminal
+Once the project is cloned to your device please install the dependencies by running the below in your teminal
 1. pip install -r requirements.txt

 run the app